arjtban/Let-Me-Reintroduce/README.md

-# Let-Me-Reintroduce\
+Let-Me-Reintroduce\
-Basic selenium java project.\
+This is a basic java project using selenium.\
+Contents:\
---containing multiple windows handling\
+--multiple windows handling\
 --action class\
 --get web page detail\